codatio/codat-docs/docs/integrations/accounting/quickbooksdesktop/quickbooks-desktop-troubleshooting.md

 - One-time sync
 - Ongoing sync

 For more information about these modes, see [On-premise connector setup](/integrations/accounting/offline-connectors).
-If one-time sync is configured, the company will transition to deauthorized status after an initial sync.
+If one-time sync is configured, the company will transition to deauthorized status after the initial sync.
 The user will need to uninstall the web connector.

-If you'd like to enable ongoing syncs with the company, update your connector settings, and ask the SMB user to complete the linking process (i.e. downloading and installing the connector) again.
+If you'd like to enable ongoing syncs with the company, update your connector settings and ask the SMB user to complete the linking process (i.e. downloading and installing the connector) again.

 :::note Re-linking and company IDs

-> The same Company ID must be used when re-completing the linking process.
+The same Company ID must be used when re-completing the linking process.

 :::